-Coverage for chronic illness allows the owner to accelerate a portion of the face amount when the insured is diagnosed with a chronic illness, as defined below.
+Coverage for chronic illness allows the owner to accelerate a part of the face amount when the insured is diagnosed with a chronic illness, as defined below.

 Qualifications for Benefits:

 A physician must provide written certification that the insured has been chronically ill within the last 12 months.
-This medical certification is valid for 12 months.
-The insured is considered to be chronically ill if he or she:
+This medical certificate is valid for 12 months.
+The insured are chronically ill if they: